-It started with the ring – that symbol of our unity, pictogram of our love.
-It was nowhere to be found.
-Somewhere between pulling out a trolley in the supermarket and paying for my small grocery, I had felt the absence of the usual encirclement between my fingers.
-My wedding band had disappeared and it was nowhere to be found.
+It started with the ring.
+The symbol of our unity, the pictogram of our love; it was nowhere to be found.
+Somewhere between pulling out a trolley and paying for my small grocery, I felt the usual encirclement missing between my fingers; my wedding band had disappeared and it was nowhere to be found.

 Although I was disappointed, my wife and I managed to get the exact band made from the same jeweler we bought it from three years ago.
 The only difference was it should be made a little bit tighter – my wife insisted.
-We both laughed at that, and a sense of relief filled the air.
-Little did I know that this was the beginning of loss and that somethings cannot be replaced.
+We both laughed.
+A sense of relief filled the air, but little did I know that this was just the beginning of loss.
+Little did I know that somethings cannot be replaced.

-My wife and I fell in love at University, when we were both 18.
-It was the fifth of March, 2005 – a memorable day indeed.
-Until this moment, I can never fully encapsulate in words the experience of that early Saturday evening; the sun and the moon eclipsed and caused a landslide.
+My wife and I fell in love at University, when we were both eighteen.
+It was the fifth of March, 2005 – indeed a memorable day.
+Till this moment, I can never fully encapsulate in words the experience of that early Saturday evening; the sun and the moon eclipsed and caused a landslide inside of me.
 Yet everything fell into place.
-The universe was in perfect harmony.
+The universe in perfect harmony.

-It remained harmonious until our season was full, ten years later – but I did not have the mental and emotional disposition to decode that.
-I instinctively I knew our journey had come to its end and our soul tide had served its purpose.
-But in my mind, I was not willing to let go and move on, until I recognized that I was up against natural laws.
+It was so until our season was full, ten years later – but I did not have the mental and emotional disposition to decode that.
+However, instinctively I knew our journey had come to its end and felt our soul tide had served its purpose; but in my mind I was not willing to let go and move on, until I recognised that I was up against natural laws.

 Once a seed has been planted, watered and nourished; it needs space to grow.
 Our relationship had served its course.

-Navigating your way out of a course and redefining who you are, is a different subject on its own.
-They say the pain of losing someone whom is still alive is more difficult to process and absorb than burying a loved one whom has passed.
+Navigating your way out of that course and redefining who you are, now that is a different subject on its own.
+They say the pain of losing someone whom is still alive is more difficult to process and absorb compared to burying a loved one whom has passed.
 Separating from my now ex-wife has been one of the toughest call.

-A call that resounds from the eighteenth; when we exchanged vows and we promised to hold light for each other; light that has turned into a garden of illumination in my life.
-Who would have thought, in a space of absence – years later, such a day would reverberate and continue to hold space for memorable delight?
+A call that resounds from the eighteenth; when we exchanged vows and we promised to hold for each other light; light that has turned into a garden of illumination in my life.
+Who would have thought, in a space of absence – years later, such a day would reverberate in stillness, and hold space for memorable delight.